EwaRas/circles/README.md

 Clone the repo on your local machine.

-To install all the dependencies, from the src directory run:
+To install all the dependencies, from the main directory run:

 ```bash
 npm install
 ```

-To start the dev server, from the src directory run:
+To start the dev server, from the main directory run:

 ```bash
 npm run dev